 All applicants must have:

-Applicants for whom English is not a first language will also require a minimum IELTS score of 6.5 (with 6.0 in writing) or equivalent, unless their undergraduate degree was studied in, and awarded by, an English speaking country.
-For more information on acceptable English language qualifications please see here.
+Applicants for whom English is not a first language will also require a minimum IELTS score of 6.5 (with 6.0 in writing) or equivalent, unless their undergraduate degree was studied in, and awarded by, an English-speaking country.
+For more information on acceptable English language qualifications please visit the Queen Mary website.

 PhD - Full Time